-Then one day, God spoke to my heart about this.
-He showed me that I was dreading that something bad was going to happen, but He wanted me to expect good things to happen.
-Jeremiah 29:11 (AMPC) tells us that God’s thoughts and plans for us are for welfare and peace and not for evil, to give you hope in your final outcome.
+Then one day, God spoke to my heart and showed me that I was expecting and dreading that something bad was going to happen, but He wanted me to expect good things.
+Jeremiah 29:11 tells us that God’s thoughts and plans for us are for welfare and not for evil, to give you a future and a hope.

 God wanted me to say, “Something good is going to happen!”

 The truth is, God doesn’t work in us through negative attitudes full of self-pity, laziness, passivity or an “everybody owes me” perspective.
 God works through faith!
 But before we can have faith, we have to have hope.

 The Amazing Power of Hope in God